MasterJH5574/SimpleDB/README.md

   2. When `fetchNext()` is invoked, we initialize `curChild1` if it is `null`: if `child1` has a next tuple, let `curChild1` be the next tuple.
 Otherwise we return `null`.
   3. Each time when `fetchNext()` is invoked, we iterate over `child2`, trying to find a pair of expected tuple.
 If found, we return the tuple joined by the pair.
 Otherwise we check whether `child1` has a next tuple.
 If so, we set `curChild1` to be the next tuple of `child1` and rewind `child2`.
 If not, we return `null`.
 * 2021.04.28	Fix a bug in method `toString()` of class `Tuple`, which used byte size as the number of fields.
-* 2021.04.28	Implement IntegerAggregator.
+* 2021.04.28	Implement `IntegerAggregator`.
 I leverage the feature that `null` can be a key of a `Map`.
 So I use a map to recording the aggregate value for each group value.
 When `gbfield` is `NO_GROUPING`, I use `null` as the group value for all tuples.
+* 2021.04.28	Implement `StringAggregator`.
+The design is almost the same as `IntegerAggregator`.